Harmonic map flow for almost-holomorphic maps: Basic identities

 Taking an inner product with $du,$ and using the identity

 we obtain

 This yields the differential inequality

-Here, $A$ is a constant times an upper bound for the sectional curvature of $N,$ and $-B$ is a constant times a lower bound for the Ricci curvature of $M.$
+Here, $C_N$ is a constant times an upper bound for the sectional curvature of $N,$ and $-C_M$ is a constant times a lower bound for the Ricci curvature of $M.$

-\begin{rmk} If the sectional curvature of $N$ is non-positive, then one may let $A = 0$ in (\ref{eweitz}), which gives a uniform bound on $e(u)$ by Moser's Harnack inequality.
-This is the key point in the proof of Eells-Sampson's Theorem. \end{rmk}
+\begin{rmk} If the sectional curvature of $N$ is non-positive, then one may let $C_N = 0$ in (\ref{eweitz}), which gives a uniform bound on $e(u)$ by Moser's Harnack inequality.
+This is the key point in the proof of the Eells-Sampson Theorem \cite{EellsSampson1964}. \end{rmk}